AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 * Shared memory programming (e.g. OpenMP) runs on only one node because, like the name says, all the memory has to be accessible to all the processes.
-Thus, scaleability is limited but it is much easier.
-Most typical parallel desktop programs use shared memory models.
+Thus, scaleability is limited to a number of CPU cores available within one computational node.
+The code is
+  easier to implement and the same code can still be run in serial mode.
+  Examples of application that utilize this model: Matlab, typical parallel desktop programs.

 * Message passing programming (e.g. MPI, message passing interface) can run on multiple nodes via passing data through MPI software libraries.
-The largest-scale scientific programs are usually MPI.
+The large-scale scientific programs are MPI.
-  MPI can scale better, but it's harder to get started.
+  MPI can scale to thousands of CPU cores, but it's harder to implement from the programmer point of view.

-Then, there are all sorts of combinations of these.
+Both models can be combined in one application, in this case we are talking about hybrid parallel programming model.

 Most historical scientific code is MPI, but these days more and more people are using shared memory models.